Skip to main content

 Pre-Osteopathic Program at UND

-• Work with a Health Sciences Advisor to set your curriculum and stay on track.
+• Knowledgeable advisors will keep you up-to-date on medical school requirements and the application process.
+Work with your advisor to set your curriculum and stay on track.

 • Gain first-hand experience through internships and work opportunities at local hospitals.